- Introduction

 Why You Should Not Quit Gluten Yet

 One of the most common mistakes people make is cutting gluten out of their diet before seeing their GP.
-For Celiac blood tests to be accurate, you must be consuming gluten regularly.
+For Celiac blood tests to be accurate, you must be consuming gluten regularly—usually in at least one meal a day for six weeks prior to the test.
 If you have already stopped eating it, the test may return a "false negative" because your body is no longer producing the antibodies the test is looking for.

 Once your GP has ruled out Celiac disease and other clinical issues, you may find yourself in the category of "Non-Celiac Gluten Sensitivity" (NCGS).
-This is where many people begin their search for natural ways to manage their symptoms, as the standard medical advice is often simply to "avoid gluten" without much further guidance on how to heal the gut or manage the transition.
+This is where many people begin their search for a gluten intolerance cure or natural ways to manage their symptoms, as the standard medical advice is often simply to "avoid gluten" without much further guidance on how to heal the gut or manage the transition.

 How to Manage Gluten Intolerance Naturally